bencam/pelmanism/README.md

  	- Stores unique game states; associated with User model through the KeyProperty

  - **Guess1**
+ 	- Guess1 object; each Guess1 model is given a parent (game.key) in pelmansim_api.py; the Guess1 model is compared with the guess2 and
- 	- Stores information regarding the first guess; this is compared with the second guess attributes in the make_move endpoint in pelmansim_api.py
+  guess2_int attributes in the make_move endpoint in pelmansim_api.py

  - **Score**
  	- Stores information regarding completed games; associated with Users model through the KeyProperty